-Obviously you don't have to agree but my dogs have never become sick from their food (but then they've never been on antibiotics either.)
+My dogs have never become sick from their food (but then they've never been on antibiotics either.)

 Note: This recipe should NOT be the only one you use and you should vary the meat for complete nutrition.

-This is an important variation of the first recipe because dogs NEED organs and/or offal.
+An important variation of the first recipe because dogs NEED organs and/or offal.
 Feed this recipe at least twice a week or better yet, daily as long as heart is included.

-Heart is actually a muscle meat.
+Heart is actually a lean muscle meat.

 Let's go with a small batch here in case you have tiny dog:

 Again, you can mix this up like a meatloaf and freeze in meal size patties depending on the chart at the bottom of the page.